DrQwerciaks/keyloger/README.md

 > Running the Script:
 `Open CMD.`
->Go to the folder with keylogger.py: `cd path_to_folder`
+>Go to the folder with keylogger.py: `cd path_to_folder` Then Type:
+`pip install pynput`.
+ or, if you have multiple versions of Python installed:
+`python -m pip install pynput`. or
+`python3 -m pip install pynput`.
 Run the script: `python keylogger.py`

 ## Authors